MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeServer/public-folders/troubleshoot-public-folder-replication.md

 #### Replicate Always Interval

 Verify that the Replicate Always Interval value is set to 15 or fewer minutes on the source server.
 If necessary, adjust the setting.
-Please select your Exchange version to check the steps:
+Select your Exchange version to check the steps:

 ##### Exchange Server 2007 and Exchange Server 2010